BIG DAY OUT

 - Merville 9th British Parachute Battalion memorial & museum & battery site

 - The Merville Battery is a formidable fortification of the German Army that was on the east flank of the Allied Landing on June 6, 1944.
 Bombed repeatedly, without result, it was neutralized by the 9th British Parachute Battalion at term of an unimaginable assault.
-On a totally preserved historic site, invites you to discover the history of the Battery.
+Only to be re-occupied by the germans that afternoon and remained in use until the 17th of August 1944.
+Walk on a totally preserved historic site, invites you to discover the history of the Battery.

 - The Merville Battery Museum houses an origional Douglas C-47 that participated in the 9th USAAF, WW2 -Overlord - Dragoon - Market - Repulse - Varsity.